-From the divergence in approaches outlined above, it must be concluded that if a contract to which the CISG applies is found to contain riba or gharar then it might be considered invalid or void under strict interpretations of sharia such as the AAOIFI's standards or by the Islamic Fiqh Academy in Jeddah.
+it might be considered invalid or void under strict interpretations of sharia such as the AAOIFI's standards or by the Islamic Fiqh Academy in Jeddah.
 However, this may not be true under Islamic rules on banking and arbitration such as those of the SAC or the AIAC i-Arbitration Rules.
-Moreover, simple interest may be permissible in some Muslim-majority countries, as discussed below in Part V(D)(1).
+Moreover, simple interest may be permissible in some Muslim-majority countries, as discussed below in Part.
+V(D)(1).

 Of considerable influence on calculation of permissible charges are the views of Abd Al-Razzaq Ahmad Al-Sanhuri.
-This Egyptian scholar viewed the major prohibition as against compound interest (riba al-jahiliyya), being 'interest ... upon interest which has accumulated', whilst lesser prohibitions on interest (riba al-nasi'a and riba al-fadl) were merely designed to prevent riba al-jahiliyya.
-Sanhuri's distinction between permissible simple and forbidden compound interest is reflected by the laws of many Muslim-majority nations.
-Islamic scholars Tantawi and Wasil also argue simple interest is a form of profit-sharing on investments rather than riba.
-Such views thus take permissibility a step beyond mere compensation (ta'widh) to allow simple interest.
+This Egyptian scholar viewed the major prohibition as against compound interest (riba al-jahiliyya),144 being 'interest ... upon interest which has accumulated',145 whilst lesser prohibitions on interest (riba al-nasia and riba al-fadl) were merely designed to prevent riba al-jahiliyya.146 Sanhuri's distinction between permissible simple and forbidden compound interest is reflected by the laws of many Muslim-majority nations.147 Islamic scholars Tantawi and Wasil also argue simple interest is a form of profit - sharing on investments rather than riba.148 Such views thus take permissibility a step beyond mere compensation (ta'widh) to allow simple interest.